kubernetes/test-infra/kettle/README.md

     - `update` sets the image of the existing kettle *Pod* which triggers a restart cycle
     - this will build the image to [Pantheon Container Registry](https://pantheon.corp.google.com/gcr/images/k8s-gubernator/GLOBAL/kettle?project=k8s-gubernator&organizationId=433637338589&gcrImageListsize=30)
     - See [Makefile](Makefile) for details

+#### Note:
+ - If you make local changes in the branch prior to `make push/update` the image will be uploaded with `-dirty` in the tag.
+Keep this in mind when seeting the image.
+If you see a Pod in a `ImagePullBackOff` loop, there is likely an issue when `kubectl image set` was run, where the image does not exist in the specified location.

 # Restarting